astorm/pestle/docs/magento2-generate-ui.md

         @argument column_name New Column Field? [title]
         @argument column_label New Column Label?
 [Title]

-The `magento2:generate:ui:add-column-text` command will add the configuration for a new column to an already create grid list UI Component XML file.
+The `magento2:generate:ui:add-column-text` command will add the configuration for a new column to an already-created UI Component XML file.

 **Interactive Invocation**